Language Menu

 Menu Item Description Shortcut Key

-Current Language Choose the current language from one of the languages set up in Language Settings….
+Current Language Chooses the current language from one of the languages set up in Language Settings….
 None

-Select Previous Language Choose the previous language in the list of languages chosen in Language Settings….
+Select Previous Language Chooses the previous language in the list of languages from Language Settings….
 Ctrl + Shift + L

-Select Next Language Choose the next language in the list of languages chosen in Language Settings….
+Select Next Language Chooses the next language in the list of languages from Language Settings….
 Ctrl + L

-Language Settings… Choose which languages are supported by the app and configure date and time settings.
+Language Settings… Chooses which languages the app supports and configures date and time settings.
 None

-Batch Replace… Change all occurrences of chosen translatable texts in the current language where they are identical.
+Batch Replace… Changes all occurrences of chosen translatable texts in the current language where they are identical.
 None

-Batch Translate… Add and edit translations from a selected source language to a selected target language None
+Batch Translate… Adds and edits translations from a selected source language to a selected target language.
+None

-Language Operations… Manipulate (for example, copy) translations between languages.
+Language Operations… Manipulates (for example, copies) translations between languages.
 None

-The language which is displayed to the end-user is determined by the Language object which is associated with the User object for the current end-user via the association User_Language.
+The language displayed to the end-user is determined by the Language object associated with the User object for the current end-user via the association User_Language.

 If the associated language is not one of those set in the app, then the end-user will see pages in the default language.

-If the end-user is not associated with a language, for example they are an anonymous user, the language used depends on the user’s browser or operating system settings.
-If the language requested is not present up in the app, then the app’s default language will be used.
-The requested language will be as follows:
+If the end-user is not associated with a language (for example, they are an anonymous user), the language used depends on the user's browser or operating system settings.
+If the requested language is not present in the app, then the app's default language is used.
+The requested language is as follows:

-• for web apps – the first language which matches a language set in the app based on the browser’s preferred order of languages
+• For web apps – the first language that matches a language set in the app based on the browser's preferred order of languages.

 System Domain Model for User and Language

-If you allow end-users to change their display language within the app, the changes will not be applied immediately.
-This is because the translatable texts for the app are already set to the end-users original language.
+If you allow end-users to change their display language within the app, the changes are not applied immediately.
+This is because the translatable texts for the app are already set to the end-user's original language.

 There are two options to ensure that the language is changed: